softdev112/Payever-Mobile-RN/README.md

     react-native run-ios
     ```

-7. If the app is not connected to live server, run `npm start`
+8. If the app is not connected to live server, run `yarn start`

 ## Style Guide